10 Steps to Help You Get a Great Night’s Sleep

 According to Ayurvedic medicine, there are cycles that are most favorable for certain types of activity.

-The body seems to be able to relax the deepest, regenerate the most, and provide person with the greatest energy throughout the day when they go to bed around 10:00 pm and wake up at 6:00 am.
+The body seems to be able to relax the deepest, regenerate the most, and provide a person with the greatest energy throughout the day when they go to bed around 10:00 pm and wake up at 6:00 am.

 8. Avoid using supplements or medications that claim to make you sleepy (unless required by your physician).